evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ## Comfort

-Cadillac LYRIQ AWD has several features to make your life as a driver or passenger more comfortable.
+Chevrolet Blazer EV SS has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.